encolajs/encolajs-enforma/docs/core-concepts/rendering-modes.md

 - Separation of form structure from presentation
 - Excellent for server-driven forms

-You can learn more about using schemas in the [EnformaSchema component section](/components/schema.md)
+You can learn more about using schemas in the [Schema Forms section](/schema-forms/)

 ## Headless Mode